 It is notable that the A7R III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 6D Mark II lacks such a headphone port.

 Studio photographers will appreciate that the Sony A7R III (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 6D Mark II and the A7R III are recent models that are part of the current product line-up.
-The 6D Mark II replaced the earlier Canon 6D, while the A7R III has been discontinued (but it can be found pre-owned on eBay).
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.